firefly-oss/core-lending-loan-servicing/README.md

     LoanServicingCase ||--o{ LoanDisbursementPlan : "has many"
     LoanServicingCase ||--o{ LoanInstallmentPlan : "has many"
     LoanServicingCase ||--o{ LoanInstallmentRecord : "has many"
+    LoanServicingCase ||--o{ LoanRepaymentSchedule : "has many"
+    LoanServicingCase ||--o{ LoanRepaymentRecord : "has many"
     LoanServicingCase ||--o{ LoanBalance : "has many"
     LoanServicingCase ||--o{ LoanAccrual : "has many"
     LoanServicingCase ||--o{ LoanRateChange : "has many"